Port Saint Lucie Drug Detox

 - Holistic treatment options such as yoga, reiki, meditation, and more

 Medication-assisted detox may be available based on recommendations by health care professionals and client needs.

 Inpatient or Outpatient Program Placement

 Many patients use our medical detox facilities before entering into a treatment program.
-One of the goals of staff at Just Believe Recovery is to ensure a smooth transition from detox into a residential inpatient program.
+One of the goals of staff at Just Believe Detox is to ensure a smooth transition from detox into a residential inpatient program.
 Transportation is provided.
 Please give us a call if you have any questions or concerns.

 Quitting drugs abruptly or “cold turkey” is never advised without medical supervision.
 It may result in severe depression and suicidal thoughts, which may lead to relapse or life-threatening consequences.